sebastiansutter/techguides/pages/ace-icp-lab/ACE-ICP-lab.md

 Build a sample integration application using ACE toolkit
 --------------------------------------------------------

+*   Find the Developer Machine on the Environment Interface, click on it.
+Use the Credentials of `Student/Passw0rd!`.

 *   Open a terminal and start ACE toolkit with command `ace tools`

 ![](images/media/image3.png)